ebcoop/rulesandpolicies/Rules.md

 1. An item of business cannot be transacted at a general meeting unless a quorum of members is present when the meeting is considering the item.

-2. A member can be taken as being present "in person" if using a form of communication that allows reasonably contemporaneous and continuous communication between the other members taking part in the meeting.
+2. A member shall be taken as being present "in person" if using a form of communication that allows reasonably contemporaneous and continuous communication between the other members taking part in the meeting.

 3. Unless these rules state otherwise, 5 members (or 50% of total members entitled to vote rounded up to the nearest whole member, whatever is the lesser amount) present in person, each being entitled to exercise a vote, constitute a quorum.